jrom876/lgentest1/README.md

 HTML/CSS/JS

-This repo will be initialized with the current HTML/CSS/JS web page version.
+This repo will be initialized with the current HTML/CSS/JS web page and Java GUI versions.

-Java version lGenGUI03 added.

-More lottery generators may be added soon.
+More lottery generators to be added soon.